zoipapak/ADS_Project/README.md

 ### ADS_Project
-This dataset contains the datasets used for Applied Data Science Project
+Jupyter notebooks in this repository where used for the Applied Data Science project "Study if and how the ADAboost algorithm is sensitive to the attribute/feature noise, when compared with other algorithms".